 Reincarnation and Population Growth

 ‘Can population growth rule out reincarnation?’
 This is a question that often crops up in discussions on reincarnation.
-It is also the title of a recent article by David Bishai, published in the Journal of Scientific Exploration.1
+It is also the title of an article by David Bishai, published in the Journal of Scientific Exploration in 2000.1

 A sustained global decline in the fertility rate began over 20 years ago and shows no sign of reversing.
 Barring significant unforeseen economic or epidemiological setbacks, world population should peak at roughly 10 billion about the year 2050.